 “Venus has had plenty of time to evolve life on its own,” said Sanjay Limaye at the University of Wisconsin Space Science and Engineering Center, noting that “some models suggest Venus once had a habitable climate with liquid water on its surface for as long as 2 billion years.
 “That’s much longer than is believed to have occurred on Mars.”

 10 Billion Rock Fragments Over the Eons

 Asteroids and comets slamming into Venus may have dislodged as many as 10 billion rocks and sent them into an orbit that intersected with Earth and Earth’s moon.

 “Some of these rocks will eventually land on the moon as Venusian meteorites,” said Cabot, lead author of the study.
 Cabot observes that catastrophic impacts such as these only happen every hundred million years or so — and occurred more frequently billions of years ago.

-A similar phenomenon may have occurred on Earth 66 million years ago when an asteroid hit Earth with an impact equivalent to 10 billion Hiroshima bombs.
-This Chicxulub impact at the Yucatan Peninsula released the equivalent of 100 million megatons of TNT creating a 20-mile deep, 110-mile hole and sterilizing the remaining 170 million square miles of the ancient continent of Pangaea, killing virtually every species on Earth.
-It was comparable to an impossible magnitude 12 earthquake–enough force enough to lift Mount Everest back into space at escape velocity, potentially scattering fragments of dinosaur bone on the Moon.
+A similar phenomenon may have occurred on Earth 66 million years ago when an asteroid hit Earth with an impact equivalent to 100 billion Hiroshima bombs.
+This Chicxulub impact at the Yucatan Peninsula released the equivalent of 100 million megatons of TNT, creating a 20-mile deep, 110-mile wide hole, sterilizing the remaining 170 million square miles and killing the majority of species on Earth.
+It was comparable to an impossible magnitude 12 earthquake–enough force enough to lift Mount Everest back into space at escape velocity, potentially scattering fragments of dinosaur bones on the Moon.